drostangreen/proxmox_scripts/README.md

 - Debian
 - Fedora
 - Rocky (likely also RHEL and AlmaLinux but currently untested)
+- OpenSuse

-Planning on adding Arch and OpenSUSE as well
+Planning on adding Arch as well

 ## BSD's are not currently supported
 - FreeBSD (should be a simple mod)